Renaissance (Village People album)

 Renaissance is the seventh studio album by American disco group Village People, released in 1981 by RCA Records.
 The album marked a departure for the group, with a more new wave-influenced sound and less of an emphasis on disco.

+This would also be their last album to feature David Hodo and Ray Simpson.

 Background

 In 1980, the Village People had starred in the motion picture Can't Stop the Music, but the film was released after disco's peak and was subsequently a box office flop, even winning the first ever Razzie Award for Worst Picture.
 The group was signed to Casablanca Records, but when the label went out of business, RCA signed the group in 1981 with plans to rebrand them as a new wave band.
 David Hodo, the "construction worker", recalled in a 2014 interview with PopMatters that the RCA executives were "passing around ideas" for how to re-style the group.
 One idea was for each member to wear a colorful, monochromatic fringed leather bodysuit, which Hodo deemed "awful".
 The second look that the label proposed, which the group agreed to, was a "New Romantic look, which was [like] Adam Ant and Spandau Ballet.
 That was the better of the two choices."

 The group's former lead singer, Victor Willis, had departed several years before, and lead vocals were now performed by alternating members of the group.